atharvabhakane/mcp-llamaIndex/level-5/Second-method/README.md

 Here are a few real-world issues we hit (and how we solved them) while building the Level 5 Second-method server:

 🔴 **Claude Error:** ClaudeAiToolResultRequest.content.0.text.text: Input should be a valid string
-- **Cause:** Claude was getting an invalid or malformed input string from the LlamaParse output.
+- **Cause:** Claude was getting an invalid or malformed input string from the LlamaIndex output.
-- **Fix:** We added Gemini to the pipeline to normalize LlamaParse’s markdown output before sending it to Claude.
+- **Fix:** We added Gemini to the pipeline to normalize LlamaIndex’s markdown output before sending it to Claude.
 This made the output much more consistent and Claude-friendly.

 🔴 **Gemini SDK Error:** 404 models/gemini-pro not found